 inside a plastic container.
 Go to a laundromat and bring home a few

 empty detergent containers.
 They hold a lot, are generally airtight

 and can fit an amazing amount of refuse.
 Pack your containers full

-and you'll be surprised how small a footprint of trash you'll have
+and you will be surprised how small a footprint of trash you will have

 to get rid of in the end.